Lsh0x/EagleEyes/README.md

 - For L3/L4: wire from `ipv4.rs`/`ipv6.rs`/`udp.rs`/`tcp.rs` based on protocol numbers or ports.
 - Update UI tags in `eagleview/src/lib/decoders.ts` if you want badges/summary.
 - Document in README under Supported protocols.

+### EagleView — Exchanges view (request–response pairing)
+- Open a pcap/pcapng in EagleView and click the “Exchanges” chip to see linked request–response pairs.
+- DNS pairs are matched by transaction ID within a flow; HTTP/1.x pairs are matched FIFO within a TCP flow by detecting request/response start lines; unknown TCP payloads are paired heuristically as alternating bursts (marked low-confidence).
+- Each exchange shows flow endpoints, request/response summaries, timestamps, and RTT.
+Use the Req/Resp buttons to jump to the underlying packets.

 Please read the following [guideline](doc/guideline.md).